I found the good Article about “Hallyu”.

 “They start watching Korean drama on television and then after that come the pop songs from the boy bands.
 All of it has influence in Thailand,” said Vorasuang Duangchinda, a professor at Sripatum University in Bangkok.

 “After that, they become fans of everything Korean — Korean food, Korean culture.
-Many of my students can even speak Korean because of [the entertainment].”
+Many of my students can even speak Korean because of .”

 According to Duangchinda, Thai producers are traveling to Korea to learn how to make better TV shows while Bangkok is full of dozens of cosmetic shops offering services that promise to make young women look more Korean.
 The professor even has one student so obsessed with the country’s pop culture she’s renamed herself “Mee-so,” which means “smile” in Korean.